mangax2/experiments-api/NODE_INSPECTOR.md

 npm install -g node-inspector

-Run you application on debug mode
+Run your application on debug mode
    1. open a terminal
    2. node --debug /src/app.js(give the exact path for app.js)
 Run you node inspector in another terminal